ScottJDaley/ada/README.md

 #### Notes
 - Regexes can be used when specifying items, recipes, and buildings.
 - Only one objective `?` can be provided in the entire query.
-- If no inputs are specified, the the optimizer will attempt to minimize unweighted resources.
+- If no inputs are specified, the optimizer will attempt to minimize unweighted resources.
 This is equivalent to an input of `from _ unweighted resources`.

 #### Examples